 Works he directed include his directing thesis with Loss, and Tanghalang Ateneo's Balay Dolor (House of Pain), featured in Karangalan sa Pag-Inam Festival hosted by the Cultural Center of the Philippines’ resident theatre company, Tanghalang Pilipino.
 He also became Assistant Director for Ateneo Fine Arts’ Reasons To Be Pretty by Neil Labute and blueREP’s production of the Tony Award-winning musical Next to Normal.

-Roles he portrayed include Young Simba in the British Academy of International Arts' The Lion King, and Mr. Stephens in blueREP’s Carrie: The Musical.
+Roles he portrayed include Didi in Zsazsa Zaturnnah The Musical, and Young Simba in the British Academy of International Arts' The Lion King.
 He also played the lead in Jerome Ignacio’s Kublihan (Refuge), and Bangkok (Banquo) in Tanghalang Ateneo's Filipino adaptation of Macbeth, Makbetamaximus.45.
 He also stars in Loyola Film Circle’s Atenean Vandal and in the independent short film, HASSLE.